vojtechgadurek/LittleSharp/LittleSharp/README.md

+Here's the corrected version:

-# LittleSharp - Statically typed Expression Trees
+# LittleSharp - Statically Typed Expression Trees

 ## Warning

-This library is mostly experimental and more a peek into a concept than a fully functional library.
+This library is mostly experimental and serves more as a glimpse into a concept than a fully functional library.

-This text does not cover all api, please look to the code.
-It should be taken more as a primer than a full documentation.
+This text does not cover all APIs; please refer to the code.
+It should be considered more as a primer than comprehensive documentation.

+This text was partially rewritten by ChatGPT to fix grammatical and stylistic issues.
+If was then checked for correctness by the original author.

 ## Introduction

-Littlesharp brings the possibility to compile functions and actions for some paremeters during runtime and also type safety to them.
-This library was mainly developed as sidequest to my Bachealor's thesis, but I decided to make it public.
-Bacheolor thesis had problem with large amount of hashing functions.
-The perfomance issue led mainly in two fact:
+LittleSharp brings the possibility to compile functions and actions for some parameters during runtime and also provides type safety to them.
+This library was mainly developed as a sidequest to my Bachelor's thesis, but I decided to make it public.
+My Bachelor thesis dealt with a problem involving a large number of hashing functions.
+The performance issue mainly arose from two factors:

-- a % b is a slow operation, but when compiler knows it in addvance, it could be opmtimized gaining circa 3 times faster execution
+- The operation a % b is slow, but when the compiler knows it in advance, it could be optimized, resulting in around 3 times faster execution.
-- Virtual calls are expensive for small functions, that are repeated many times and lies in hotpath
+- Virtual calls are expensive for small functions that are repeated many times and are on the hot path.

-Both of those charaterize most of hashing functions.
+Both of these characterize most hashing functions.

 ## Architecture